em0n-1337/Linux-Ricing/README.md

 ```

-If this method doesn't work, create a new file to the ```/usr/share/xsessions/dwm.desktop``` Then paste the following code
+If this method doesn't work, create a new file to the ```/usr/share/xsessions/dwm.desktop``` location.
+Then paste the following code
 ```javascript
 [Desktop Entry]
 Encoding=UTF-8